-- 2.14 Whilst there is no requirement to set out the programme for future work on Walsall's SCI and SPDs, nor on the CIL Charging Schedule, the programming of the proposed DPDs referred to above (i.e. the Site Allocations DPD and Walsall Town Centre AAP) is summarised in the table below.
+- 3.1 The programming of the Site Allocations DPD and Walsall Town Centre AAP (the proposed DPDs referred to above) is summarised in the table below.
 DPD profiles in Appendix 1 also contain more detailed information on the proposed timescales and chain of conformity for each document.
-Although not shown in the diagram, the UDP Proposals Map will be saved and then modified as necessary as replacement DPDs are adopted. - 2.15 This LDS has to be primarily concerned with the programme of work on the LDF for the next 3 years.
+Although not shown in the diagram, the UDP Proposals Map will be replaced be the Site Allocation Document Policies Map and the Town Centre Inset Map replaced by the Town Centre Area Action Plan Policies Map.
+The UDP Inset Plans for the District Centres will be saved and then modified as necessary as replacement DPDs are adopted. - 3.2 There is no requirement to set out the programme for future work on any SPDs, on Walsall's SCI, nor on the Authority's Monitoring Report. - 3.3 This LDS has to be primarily concerned with the programme of work on the DPDs currently in preparation, i.e. on Site Allocations and on Walsall Town Centre.
 This is as far as it seems appropriate to take matters in this LDS; future reviews of the LDS will roll things forward.
-It is however to be expected that additional areas of work that might come forward in the future would be: - Possible additional AAPs, linked to the Joint Core Strategy; and - Review of the Joint Core Strategy and other DPDs.
-It is currently anticipated that review of the BCCS will commence in 2016, but this is dependent on progress on the SAD and AAP.
+It is, however, to be expected that additional areas of work that might come forward in the future would be: - Possible additional AAPs, linked to the Joint Core Strategy; and - Review of the Black Country Core Strategy.

-LDS PROGRAMME SUMMARY - 2014-2016
+LDS PROGRAMME SUMMARY - 2013-2017

-Preparation of Site Allocation Document and Walsall Town Centre Area Action Plan
+Site Allocation Document and Walsall Town Centre Area Action Plan

-Issues and Options Issues and Options Reports Public Consultation 22nd April - 3rd June 2013 - 6 weeks consultation Preferred Options Cabinet June/ July 2015 Preferred Options Reports Public Consultation August - September 2015 - 6 weeks consultation (may be extended) Towards Publication, Examination and Adoption Cabinet (if no further evidence / consultation required) January 2016 Publication (final draft plan) Public Consultation February 2016 - 6 weeks consultation Council Approval for Submission June 2016 Submission to Secretary of State July 2016 Examination (by Planning Inspector) Autumn 2016 Adoption (by Council) End 2016
+Progress so Far

+Issues and Options

+Issues and Options Reports Public Consultation 22nd April - 3rd June 2013 - (6 weeks)

+Preferred Options

+Cabinet July 2015

+Preferred Options Reports Public Consultation 7 th September - 2 nd November 2015 (8 weeks)

+Publication

+Cabinet (if no further evidence / consultation required) January 2016

+Publication (final draft plan) Public Consultation 7 th March - 3 rd May 2016 (8 weeks)

+Cabinet for Pre-Submission Modifications 27 th July 2016

+Pre-Submission Modifications Consultation 7 th November - 19 th December 2016 (6 weeks)

+Future Programme

+Examination and Adoption

+Council Approval for Submission 10 th April 2017

+Submission to Secretary of State April 2017

+Examination (by Planning Inspector) July 2017

+Adoption (by Council) Autumn 2017